 3-Party Mediation: Includes both spouses and a mediator.

 5-Party Mediation: Both spouses, their attorneys, and a mediator.

 3-Party Mediation: Spouses and mediator, with attorneys on standby outside the room.

 4-Party Mediation: Team meeting between spouses, a mental health professional, and an attorney

 As you can see, this approach is uniquely flexible and adaptable to any

 relationship or situation.
-When you speak with us in a free consultation,
+When you speak with us in a reduced rate consultation,

 we will discuss all of your options in detail.
 We can also provide you

 with the choices that would work best in your situation, empowering you

 to make a truly informed and confident choice for your future.